 - 7. Record students' questions on the board.
 Make sure the following questions end up on the board: - What is a zip line? - What are the products our container needs to transport? - What is the distance our container needs to travel on the zip line? - What materials can we use? - How much time will we have to create our zip line containers? - 8.
 After students have finished brainstorming questions, answer each of them.
 Record criteria and constraints on the board or on chart paper.
-Students should record the criteria in the appropriate places in their notebooks.

-Zip lines

-- A zip line is made up of a support cable, which is elevated on one side.
+Students should record the criteria in the appropriate places in their notebooks. - Zip lines - A zip line is made up of a support cable, which is elevated on one side.
 A load is attached to the cable loosely enough to be able to move back and forth on the cable.
-Gravity pulls the load from the elevated side of the cable down to the other end. - Zip lines are sometimes used for recreation. (show images) - Zip lines are also used in areas like rainforests for the transportation of goods or people.
-These areas are either too difficult to build roads through, or people wish to avoid damaging the ecosystem. (show images)

-Product

-Show students one of the objects which will be their payload (i.e. hex nut).
-Explain that this represents the mass of the product the company needs to be transported.

-Distance

-- Show students one of the zip lines.
-Point out the distance between the table and the 6 oz. plastic cup and explain that it is 4 ft. (or the distance you had to adjust it to during prep). - o Explain that the company is on the table, at one end of the zip line. - Explain that the cup on the floor represents the town the product needs to be transported to.
-The cup is on the floor because the town cannot be moved. - Additionally, the container must dump the payload into the cup- it cannot land on the floor. - So, the container must travel a distance of 4 ft. without dropping the payload onto the ground.
+Gravity pulls the load from the elevated side of the cable down to the other end. - $\circ$ Zip lines are sometimes used for recreation. (show images) - Zip lines are also used in areas like rainforests for transportation of goods or people.
+These areas are either too difficult to build roads through, or people wish to avoid damaging the ecosystem. (show images) - Product - Show students one of the objects which will be their payload (i.e. hex nut).
+Explain that this represents the mass of the product the company needs transported. - Distance - Show students one of the zip lines.
+Point out the distance between the table and the 6 oz. plastic cup and explain that it is 4 ft. (or the distance you had to adjust it to during prep). - Explain that the company is on the table, at one end of the zip line. - Explain that the cup on the floor represents the town the product needs to be transported to.
+The cup is on the floor, because the town cannot be moved. - Additionally, the container must dump the payload into the cup- it cannot land on the floor. - So, the container must travel a distance of 4 ft. without dropping the payload onto the ground. - Materials - Show the students the materials they may choose from (see materials section at beginning of lesson plan).
+Explain that each

-Show the students the materials they may choose from (see materials section at beginning of the lesson plan).
-Explain that each group may choose 5 materials to build their container out of.
+Adjust the number of materials students may choose as developmentally appropriate to make it more or less challenging. group may choose 5 materials to build their container out of.
 Groups may also choose to add materials to the zip line itself if they wish.